IntersectMBO/cardano-coin-selection/information/specification.md

 outputs](#requested-output-list) in _descending order of coin value_, from
 _largest_ to _smallest_.
-For each output, the algorithm repeatedly selects entries at **random** from the [initial UTxO set](#initial-utxo-set), until the _total value_ of selected entries is enough to pay for that ouput.
+For each output, the algorithm repeatedly selects entries at **random** from the [initial UTxO set](#initial-utxo-set), until the _total value_ of selected entries is enough to pay for that output.

 In the _second_ phase, the algorithm attempts to **improve** upon each of the UTxO selections made in the previous phase, by conservatively expanding the